Made With Envy

 Ten Years and Counting

-We kicked things off in mid-2009 with four freelance developers (Nathaniel Bibler, Tyler Hunt, Thomas Meeks, and leader Gregg Pollack).
+In mid-2009, four freelance developers (Nathaniel Bibler, Tyler Hunt, Thomas Meeks, and leader Gregg Pollack) joined up to kickstart Envy Labs.
 The name stems from Gregg’s previous consulting and content venture, Rails Envy — a tongue-in-cheek nod towards non-Rails developers’ envy of the framework.
 At the same time, Envy Labs spoke to the ideal Gregg wanted to achieve: A company that took care of its people with a culture others would envy.

-In 2011, we bootstrapped a product offering of our own in the form of Code School.
+With education as a driving value, we bootstrapped a product offering of our own: Code School.
 The learn-to-code platform grew quickly, and its employee count soon eclipsed Envy’s consulting arm.
-By 2014, the two had become separate entities (each taking a pair of the founding members) and it sold to Pluralsight later that year.
+By 2014, the two had become separate entities (each taking a pair of the founding members) and the product sold to Utah-based unicorn Pluralsight later that year.

-Throughout ten years of slinging software, Envy Labs has maintained its commitment to results and culture — a drive backed up by our median tenure of 9+ years.
+Throughout ten years of shipping software, Envy Labs has maintained its commitment to team and culture — a drive backed up by our median tenure of 9+ years.

 Working at Envy Labs

-Tech is defined by its inability to sit still.
-How we build things may change, but our core values have stuck around since the beginning:
+Tech is defined by change, but our core values have endured from the start: